South Carolina Residential Builder Bond: A Comprehensive Guide

-Residential builders can renew their license online here.
-All South Carolina Residential Builder Licenses expire on June 30 of every even numbered year (2020, 2022 etc) and must be renewed before the expiration date.
+Residential builders can renew their licenses online here.
+All South Carolina Residential Builder Licenses expire on June 30 of every even-numbered year (2020, 2022, etc.) and must be renewed before the expiration date.

 What Are the Insurance Requirements for South Carolina Residential Builders?

 The State of South Carolina does not require residential builders to obtain any form of liability insurance.
 All residential builders will need to purchase and maintain a $15,000 residential builder surety bond.